Protofall/Crayon-Game-Framework/Crayon/README.md

 }
 ```

-Even though they appear the same and could easily be reduced into one list, I feel this is better since the Dreamcast renders all opaque and transparent stuff seperate from one another (I'm ignoring punchthru since I don't plan to support it).
+Even though they appear the same and could easily be reduced into one list, I feel this is better since the Dreamcast renders all opaque and transparent stuff separate from one another (I'm ignoring punchthru since I don't plan to support it).
 So first it draws all the opaque textures then all the transparent textures. currentFrame is used to tell it which sprite to draw from the animation, drawX/Y/Z are just the draw coordinates relative to the camera.
 The camID variable tells it which camera we are drawing relative to.
 Prior to rendering we set up some camera structs like so

 ```c
 camera{